Early bird discount until 20th March: extra 5% off all courses!

 English Literature

-The English Literature exam builds upon many of the skills covered in the English Language exam and encourages students to engage with novels, plays and poetry.
-Examining boards have very similar expectations for literary analysis skills but there will be variations in the texts covered so please check your chosen exam board to see how these will overlap.
-The texts in the Essay Skills course are current exam texts and the course teaching will cover the necessary material for themes, characterisation and language study.
-The Art of Fiction then provides a focus on the classic 19th century novel, which is a core component of English Literature exams.
-We delve into the context and ideas that enable students to write confidently on the texts.
+The texts in the Essay Skills course are current exam texts and the course teaching will guide students in how to compose written responses on topics including themes, characterisation and narrative structure.
+The Art of Fiction then introduces students to classic nineteenth-century novels, which are a core component of English Literature exams.
+We take time to develop higher-level analysis skills through close reading, as well as delving into the context and ideas that enable students to write confidently on the texts.
 Students answer a series of past GCSE questions and use their feedback to improve exam technique.
 We also practise tackling exam topics in class in order to help students better plan their responses.
-Optional online workshops will be run in January/February for two modern texts and poetry anthologies (AQA and Pearson Edexcel IGCSE).

 History

-The teaching content for History GCSE varies greatly depending on the examining board.
-Skylarks Learning focuses on the Pearson Edexcel International GCSE as this best aligns with a Charlotte Mason approach to studying the history of the 18th to 20th centuries.
-In preparation for the exam, students are required to choose: two topics for depth studies; one breadth study; and one historical investigation.
 In line with the IGCSE options, the Age of Revolution history course provides a detailed study of the French Revolution and a breadth study about America (from new nation to divided union, 1783-1877).
 The World Reshaped then completes the requirements by focusing on a depth study about the unification of Italy and a historical investigation into the origins and course of the First World War.
-Please note that the history courses are both reading groups with no submitted written homework; we will practise answering exam questions together in class and students will be guided through the examination mark scheme.

 High School Diploma